zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 What is virtue?
 (Justice, temperance, courage, wisdom, etc, what are they?
 Parts of virtue?
 Parts in what sense?)
 Is virtue teachable?

-Both men agree knowledge is the greatest, and there must be knowledge first, before there is virtue.
+Both men agree knowledge is the greatest, and there must be knowledge first before there is virtue.
 Knowledge known in some non-sensory way.

 How do we teach anybody anything?